Do Go On - 319 - Vincent Gigante, The Oddfather

 Again from the New York Times,

-former New York City detectives who were assigned to organised crime intelligence units said
+who are assigned to organized crime intelligence units

-Not surprising for a pretty tough former pro boxer.
+not surprising for a pretty tough former pro boxer,

-But now he was a full-time gangster.
+but now he was a full-time gangster.

 Wow.